Written By Ryan Barrett

 What does Mardi Gras mean?

 In French, Mardi Gras means Fat Tuesday.
 It’s also called Shrove Tuesday, which essentially means going to confession if you’re Catholic.
 Additionally and arguably, the most fun name for ol’ Mardi is Pancake Day.
-This strange and fluffy name refers to the fact that Mardi Gras is the last day before Ash Wednesday.
+This strange and soft name refers to the fact that Mardi Gras is the last day before Ash Wednesday.
 The last day people can shove mountains of flour, bricks of butter, and rivers of syrup down their throats.
 Because to Catholics Ash Wednesday represents the start of Lent, which means 40 days of fasting.
 (You know like that super holy hippie Jesus did in the desert).So you’re telling me the Mardi Gras meaning is serious?
 It’s about preparing for 40 days of….fasting?
 Well, yes and no.

 What does Mardi Gras celebrate?